AlliedTesting/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

     [2]
 ```

-As a result each element of the respective array is in its own cell.
+As a result, each element of the respective array is in its own cell.
 It is necessary to note here that for NULL
 values the corresponding cells are empty.
-Another remarks is that if the array as whole (not some of its elements) is
+Another remark is that if the array as whole (not some of its elements) is
 initially NULL, it is returned not as **org.postgresql.jdbc.PgArray** object, but as a string equal to the value
 of **NullStringRead** parameter (set via **setdbprefs**):